This section offers advice on solving problems you might encounter with MATLAB® Parallel Server™ software.

 BASE_PORT + 1000 to

-communication with the job scheduler and communication with pmode
+separately for communication with the job scheduler and communication with pmode or a parallel

 If you use the job manager on a cluster of nodes running Windows operating systems, you must make sure that a large number of ephemeral TCP ports are available on the job manager machine.
 By default, the maximum valid ephemeral TCP port number on a Windows operating system is 5000, but transfers of large data sets might fail if this setting is not increased.
 In particular, if your cluster has 32 or more workers, you should increase the maximum valid ephemeral TCP port number using the following procedure: